codefellows/seattle-301d25/11-production-deployment/LAB.md

 *As a developer, I want to separate the Client UI from the backend API so that my project is thoughtfully organized.*

+- Create a new GitHub organization to hold your frontend and backend repositories.
 - Create two new repositories for your week 3 project, `boook-list-client` and `book-list-server`.
 You will be building your application this week as two separate components: an API (backend) and a Client (frontend).

 *As a user, I want to host my app on a reliable, scalable application hosting service so that I can access my mobile app when I'm on the go and share it with others.*